-Supporting Families Dealing with Alzheimer’s in North Carolina
+Supporting Families Dealing with Alzheimer’s and related dementias in North Carolina

 Alzheimer’s North Carolina is dedicated to providing education, support and services to individuals with dementia, their families, health care professionals and the general public while raising awareness and funding for research of a cause(s), treatment, prevention and cure for Alzheimer’s disease and related dementias.